LongshengJiang/NGSIM-tools/README.md

 in the terminal.
 Then, on this webpage you go to the folder `\tutorials\` and start your learning from there.
 I hope your learning journey is much smoother than mine.

 ![julia-welcome](media/julia_welcome.png)

+### Using an Editor to work with Julia
+I personally don't think working with Julia in the terminal is convenient and cool.I prefer using an color coded editor or, if possible, an full functioning IDE.
+While the latest version of Julia has these tools available, people who are stuck with Julia v0.6 are not so lucky.
+We have to use OLD versions of editors and so far I have not find a debugger for Julia v0.6.
+If you know one, please email me at longshj@g.clemson.edu.
+I really appreciate your help.
+Here are my selection of tools after much research on the internet.

+I use Atom v1.27.0.
+You can find this old version here: [https://github.com/atom/atom/releases/tag/v1.27.0](https://github.com/atom/atom/releases/tag/v1.27.0).
+I use ubuntu 16.04, hence, I downloaded `atom-amd64.deb`.
+You can choose the files according to your platform.

+I then go to `Edit`--> `Preference